-PSHE is taught weekly by class teacher in years 1 - 6.
+PSHE is taught weekly by class teachers in years 1 - 6.

-Why is the teaching of PSHE important for primary schools?
+Why is the teaching of PSHE important for Cooks Spinney's pupils?

 PSHE is a unique subject that builds character and resilience, which are the key contributors in overcoming adversity and creating social mobility.
 It aims to give young people the unstoppable confidence that they can achieve amazing things, teaching them to cope with the challenges that life brings and recognise their achievements – because they each have their own, unique potential to fulfil.

 Personal, social, health, economic education – known collectively as the subject, PSHE, is a subject through which students develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 At BMAT, our PSHE curriculum has been devised to promote the wellbeing of all our students (Wellbeing is defined in the Children Act 2004 as the promotion of physical and mental health; emotional wellbeing; social and economic wellbeing; education, training and recreation; recognition of the contribution made by children to society; and protection from harm and neglect).